The Beginner’s Guide to YouTube Marketing for Small Businesses

 Another big reason why YouTube is such an attractive option for marketing purposes is that it’s all about video – and video marketing is all the rage right now.
 Video has consistently proven itself as one of the best-performing forms of content in terms of engagement, and just because you’re creating them for YouTube doesn’t mean that you can’t repurpose your videos.
 These videos would be great for your other social profiles, your email marketing campaigns, your website and landing pages, and any other platforms or channels you might be using.

 As for the issue of video production, it’s not as difficult as it may seem to create marketing videos.
-You don’t need a huge budget and you don’t even need to make substantial investments in equipment – but we’ll discuss video production and all that it entails further on in this guide.
+You don’t need a huge budget and you don’t even need to make substantial investments in equipment—in fact, you can even produce quality marketing videos from your own home.

 So, the short of it: is YouTube the right solution for your business?
 Yes, in most cases (the numbers don't lie).
 If you sell products, it’s a great way to showcase and promote them and all of their uses.
 If you’re a B2B company, it’s a great platform for expanding your reach and for generating more leads.